An eco-friendly and environmentally conscious dive centre on Phi Phi Islands

 So click in the link above for my other post about Blue View Divers as a PADI Green Star Award Dive Centre and Shark Guardian Centre besides of being a member of Phi Phi Island Protection & Conservation Team, GreenFins Thailand, Project Aware Foundation and Trash Hero.
 Some of these projects involve working together with marine biologists, government departments and are even supported by the United Nations Environmental Programme.
 You can also read more about all this on this section of Blue View Divers´ website.

 Location of this ´Project Aware´ scuba dive centre on Phi Phi Island

 Beside of the awards named in the paragraph above, Blue View Divers is PADI 5-star Dive Centre.
 The dive centre is located in the northern tip of Loh Dalum Bay, close to the View Point Resort.
+I receive a small commission on your purchase through the previous link to Booking, and also if you purchase through this link on Agoda.
 You can find them on Google maps if you experience any difficulties finding them.
 There’s a nice view from the dive centre overlooking the Andaman Sea.

 Professional dive instructors and a swimming pool to make your dive course more comfortable

 Most staff members of Blue View Divers are long term on Phi Phi Island so they know the dive sites really well and are happy to share all their knowledge about marine life with you.
 The dive centre has access to an infinity pool and this makes it an ideal dive centre for your dive courses too.
 Learn to dive nice and comfortable in a swimming pool in contrast to many other dive centres using a confined part in the sea.

 Some practical travel information about the Phi Phi Islands

 Where are the Phi Phi Islands located and how to get there?